 Distracted Commercial Drivers Not Limited to Trucks

-The top truck accident attorneys of Passen & Powell have often written on the dangers of distracted driving.
+The top truck accident attorneys of Passen Powell Jenkins have often written on the dangers of distracted driving.
 Distracted driving is a danger not only in casual, everyday drivers, but in commercial drivers, as well.
 Truck drivers can cause distracted driving accidents in many ways: talking on cellphones, texting, using CB radios, adjusting radios and… Read More

 New Laws Take Effect in Illinois